Abkhaz Autonomous Soviet Socialist Republic: Formation

-The Socialist Soviet Republic of Abkhazia (SSR Abkhazia) had been established in 1921 after the Red Army invaded Georgia.
-The SSR Abkhazia, which was united with the Georgian SSR later that year as a "treaty republic," existed until 1931.
-During this time it was granted considerable amounts of autonomy, by virtue of its unique status in relation to Georgia.
-However this concerned the Soviet and Georgian authorities, and it was reduced to that of other autonomous republics.
-So on 19 February 1931 the SSR Abkhazia was reformed as the Abkhaz Autonomous Soviet Socialist Republic, wholly under the control of Georgia, which itself was a constituent republic of the Transcaucasian Socialist Federative Soviet Republic (TSFSR).
+The Socialist Soviet Republic of Abkhazia (SSR Abkhazia) was established in 1921 following the Soviet invasion of Georgia, in place of the Abkhazian Autonomy.
+The Abkhazian SSR, which was united with the Georgian SSR later that year as a "treaty republic", existed until 1931.
+During this period, it was granted considerable autonomy by virtue of its unique status within Georgia.
+Its precise constitutional status was never fully defined and remained ambiguous; paradoxically, the 1924 Soviet Constitution had referred to Abkhazia as an autonomous republic.
+This concerned the Soviet and Georgian authorities, and its status was eventually brought into line with that of other autonomous republics.
+So on 19 February 1931 the SSR Abkhazia was reformed as the Abkhaz Autonomous Soviet Socialist Republic within the Georgian SSR, which itself was a constituent republic of the Transcaucasian Socialist Federative Soviet Republic (TSFSR).